What are the best indigenous products to buy to support indigenous artisans?

 4. Ritual and spiritual objects

-5. Everyday objects revalued
+5. Everyday objects given a second life

 Indigenous peoples have a long tradition of transforming everyday objects into works of art.
 Woven baskets, pottery, and handmade kitchen utensils are examples of this practice.
 These objects, while functional, also carry symbolic and aesthetic meanings.